How to Prune Clematis

 The first stage in pruning Clematis is how to prune a new Clematis.
 You have purchased a lovely Clematis from the garden centre, planted it carefully, and the question is how to prune it when it is new?

-All newly planted Clematis are pruned in the same way because you want to make the immature plant produce a number of stems.
+All newly planted Clematis are pruned in the same way.
+You want to make the immature plant produce a number of stems.
 It depends on the state of the Clematis when you buy it.
-If the plant already has multiple, that is 3-5 stems, growing from the base it does not need pruning it's already in good shape.
+If the plant already has multiple, that is 3-5 stems, growing from the base it does not need pruning pruning as it's already in good shape.
 This is often the case if the Clematis purchased is more mature.